Ahar Cenotaphs

 The Ahar Cenotaphs are a group of cenotaphs located in Ahar, Udaipur, Rajasthan, India.
 The site contains more than 250 elevated dome-shaped pavilions, or chhatris, of the royal house of Mewar, which were built over approximately 350 years.
 It has approximately 19 cenotaphs of various Maharanas who were cremated here.
 This group of cenotaphs is also known as Mahasati, or the "Great Place of Sati."
 It is also the place where, at times, the wives or concubines of the Maharana were either burned or committed sati with him.
 For this reason, the place is also known as Mahasati.

 These cenotaphs are arranged side by side in a vast enclosure and vary in size, ranging from a small chhatri with four columns to a mahal.
 Despite differences in layout and details, they all follow the same basic design.
 Each structure features a dome supported by columns, forming a circular pavilion.
 It is set on a raised terrace, accessed by a flight of steps.
 The entire structure, including the terrace, stairs, columns, and domes, is made of white marble from Kankroli.
 The most remarkable among these cenotaphs are those of Amar Singh and Sangram Singh II.
 These cenotaphs are built in the Jain architectural style.

-Arvind Singh Mewar was cremated here on 17 March 2025.

-History and Significance
+History and significance

-The ancient city of Ahar is situated near the centre of the circular mountain valley surrounding Udaipur, and was historically known as Tamba Nagari under the rule of the Tonwar (Touar) dynasty.
-During the reign of Asa Ditya of the Guhila dynasty, a new town called Anandpur was established on the ruins of Tamba Nagari, which gradually declined after the rise of Chittorgarh as the new capital.
-The Ahar Cenotaphs are a prominent group of royal chhatris (cenotaphs) located in Ahar village.
-These monuments commemorate the Maharanas of the Mewar dynasty and serve as a cremation site for the royal family.
-The tradition of cremating Mewar rulers at Ahar began with Maharana Amar Singh I, who ruled from 1597 to 1620.
-His cenotaph is among the earliest and most prominent structures in the complex.
-In total, there are nineteen major cenotaphs honoring various Maharanas, including Sangram Singh, Swaroop Singh, Shambhu Singh, Fateh Singh, Bhupal Singh, Bhagwat Singh Mewar, and Sajjan Singh.
+Ahar was an ancient city situated near Udaipur in the center of the circular mountain valley.
+It was historically known as Tamba Nagari and served as a capital for Tonwar (Touar) dynasty, later Vikramaditya move the capital to Avanti (Ujjain).
+During the reign of Asa Ditya from Guhila dynasty, a new town called Anandpur was established on the ruins of Tamba Nagari, which gradually declined after the rise of Chittorgarh as the new capital.
+In total, there are nineteen major cenotaphs honoring various Maharanas of the Mewar dynasty since the reign of Udai Singh II.
+The cenotaphs of Maharana Amar Singh I and Sangram Singh II are among the earliest and most prominent structures in the complex.
+The major cenotaphs includes Sangram Singh, Swaroop Singh, Shambhu Singh, Fateh Singh, Bhupal Singh, Bhagwat Singh Mewar, and Sajjan Singh.
+A metal Buddha dating back to 10th Century AD is located in the complex.
 The site is also referred to as "Mahasati" or the "Great Place of Sati," as it was the site of self-immolation by queens and concubines of deceased rulers.
-Effigies at the site symbolize the women who performed sati alongside the kings.
+Effigies at the site symbolize the number of women who performed sati alongside the kings.
+Arvind Singh Mewar was the last Mewar to be cremated here on 17 March 2025.